 Sometimes, I use affiliate/sponsored links with my recommendations, which if bought through might earn me a few pennies at absolutely no extra cost to you.
 This helps with the cost of keeping this site alive so I can continue to guide you on your travels.
 Please remember that I would never ever ever recommend anything I don’t or wouldn’t use myself.
 Big thanks to each and every one of you who have trusted my recommendations so far!
 Lozzy x

-There is a huge number of barrios of Bogotá, so we’ve provided a brief guide to the vibes of each one we spent a lot of time in.
+There is a huge number of Bogota neighbourhoods, so we’ve provided a brief guide to the vibes of each one we spent a lot of time in.
 Hopefully this will help you decide where to stay in Bogota and which parts of the city to visit, and we’ll also tell you about the key area on the tourism map that we actually don’t recommend you stay in.

 Spanish-speakers, please forgive us in dropping the tilde off Bogotá, it’s only for SEO purposes!
 [We hate ourselves.]

 Getting to grips with Bogota’s Estrato System

-In estrato 6 barrios of Bogota, due to the wealth of the population, you can expect to see armed guards everywhere, high police presence, electric gates and 24/7 doormen for every apartment.
+In estrato 6 Bogota neighbourhoods, due to the wealth of the population, you can expect to see armed guards everywhere, high police presence, electric gates and 24/7 doormen for every apartment.
 Some, such as Usaquén, even have drone surveillance to crime-check the area.

 Introduced in the 80s, the estrato system has become a way to classify and even enforce class in society; it’s been known for some people to refer to each other by their estrato as a way of determining their place, and some argue that lower estrato people may lose out on well-paid jobs because interviewers use ‘where to you live?’ as a first question to predict the kind of background and class the interviewee has.